projectcalico/calico/master/getting-started/kubernetes/installation/aws.md

 title: Deploying Calico and Kubernetes on AWS
 ---

-There are a number of solutions for deploying Calico and Kubernetes on AWS.
-We recommend taking a look at the following solutions and guides which install Calico for networking and network policy on AWS.
+There are a number of solutions for deploying {{site.prodname}} and Kubernetes on AWS.
+We recommend taking a look at the following solutions and guides which install {{site.prodname}} for networking and network policy on AWS.

-Make sure you've read the [Calico AWS reference guide][aws-reference] for details on how to configure Calico and AWS.
+Make sure you've read the [{{site.prodname}} AWS reference guide][aws-reference] for details on how to configure {{site.prodname}} and AWS.

 #### Popular guides and tools

-**[Heptio AWS Quickstart][heptio]** uses kubeadm and CloudFormation to build Kubernetes clusters on AWS using Calico for networking and network policy enforcement.
+**[Heptio AWS Quickstart][heptio]** uses kubeadm and CloudFormation to build Kubernetes clusters on AWS using {{site.prodname}} for networking and network policy enforcement.

 **[Kops][kops]** is a popular Kubernetes project for launching production-ready clusters on AWS, as well as other public and private cloud environments.